davidclin/ansible-eos/README.md

 # ansible-eos
 These are sample playbooks for Arista EOS using eapi transport and common tasks that are useful to invoke show/config commands.

-These playbooks utilize the eos_config and eos_command modules and a provider file for authentication.
+These playbooks utilize the <b>eos_config</b> and <b>eos_command</b> modules and a provider file for authentication.

 ---
 IMPORTANT NOTE

+Unless you are running Ansible 2.4.2 or a devel branch containing the fix for:

+https://github.com/ansible/ansible/issues/30802

-At the time of this writing, these playbooks will only work if 'enable secret' is disabled on target Arista EOS switches.
+these playbooks will NOT work if 'enable secret' is configured on target Arista EOS switches.

-Fix will be available in Ansible 2.4.2 release based on https://github.com/ansible/ansible/issues/30802

-Workaround is to disable 'enable secret' on all target Arista EOS switches or use Ansible devel branch that contains the fix.
+Workarounds are to (1) disable 'enable secret' on all target Arista EOS switches or (2) use Ansible devel branch that contains the fix.

 Example output you may encounter: